FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	  Stomach Capacity - 1 +1 per 3 Levels
 	  Digestion/Energy Drain Rate - 3 + 3 per Level
 	  Armour - 0
 		- Primary Skill: Spikes - The Gup projects spikes all across its body, hitting all enemies within 15ft for 300% Total Damage.
-Can attack up to 2 times in 6 seconds, each attack hitting 2 times.
+Can attack up to 2 times in 6 seconds, each attack hitting 2 times, consumes 5ft of Speed.
-		- Secondary Skill: Glorpy Pounce - The Gup prepares to jump and slam its body down and crush anything it lands upon within double its Movement, spending 1 second airborne before spending the next second  hitting anything under itself for 100% of its Current HP as Damage while damaging anything around it for 25% of its Current HP as Damage.
+		- Secondary Skill: Glorpy Pounce - The Gup prepares to jump and slam its body down and crush anything it lands upon within double its Speed, spending 1 second airborne before spending the next second  hitting anything under itself for 100% of its Current HP as Damage while damaging anything around it for 25% of its Current HP as Damage, consuming half of whatever Speed is spent.
 		- Passive Skill: Mitosis - When Gup dies, it splits into 2 Geep which have half of Gup's stats, but each Geep have the same amount of items 1 Gup has.
 Same thing happens when each Geep dies.
 After each Transporter Event, all Geeps and Gips gather back together to restore themselves back into a Gup with no loss in Stats.
 	- Halcyonite
 	- Hermit Crab